 HOME: a research project on human remains in Belgian collections

-Several Belgian public and private institutions preserve human remains in their collections.
+Several Belgian public and private institutions conserve human remains in their collections.
 Some of these human remains arrived in Belgium during the colonial period.
 In collaboration with six other museums and universities, the RMCA launched the HOME project to thoroughly evaluate the historical, scientific, and ethical background of human remains in Belgian collections.
 The aim is to inform policy and stakeholders about their possible final destinations.
 Scientific research and exhibitions over the past decades have preceded this project.

-Recently, there has also been a growing public interest in Belgium for human remains in collections.
+Recently, there has also been growing public interest in Belgium for human remains in collections.
 The subject was first discussed in the Senate in 2016.
 In 2018 the magazine Paris Match brought the story of Lusinga to the attention of the general public.

 The same year (2018), the Minister of Federal Science Policy proposed the creation of a working group to study the legal framework for the restitution of human remains.
 An initial request for the restitution of Lusinga's skull was subsequently made in writing in 2019.
 The symposium 'De l'ombre à la lumière', organised at the ULB in 2019, brought ethical and moral questions about the origin and conservation of human remains to the surface once again.
 In April 2019, the Brussels Parliament approved a resolution in favour of the repatriation of human remains and the return of cultural objects collected during the colonial period.

 With the HOME project (Human Remains Origin(s) Multidisciplinary Evaluation), researchers from seven institutions aim to answer ethical questions and provide a basis for handling petitions for the return of non-Belgian human remains in Belgium.